-It is in general very hard to calculate spectral invariants and partial quasi-states or quasimorphisms obtained therefrom.
-In Chapter 4 of this paper we provide a means of estimating them in certain cases.
-We recall the following definition
+It is in general very hard to calculate spectral invariants and partial quasi-states or quasi-morphisms obtained therefrom.
+In Part 4 of this paper we provide a means of estimating them in certain cases.
+We recall the following definition: